Jukka-PekkaToropainen/SQL/README.md

 # 16

-# SELECT kurssisuoritus.kurssi AS Kurssikoodi COUNT(*) AS lukumäärä
+# SELECT kurssisuoritus.kurssi AS kurssikoodi, COUNT(*) AS lukumäärä
-# FROM kurssisuoritus
+FROM kurssisuoritus
-# GROUP BY Kurssikoodi
+GROUP BY Kurssikoodi